Ford Fiesta Hatchback (2008-2017) review

 Overview

-The Ford Fiesta is a real favourite of UK car buyers.
-No version has been more well-received than the 2008 model, which became a best-seller soon after launch and barely relinquished its grip at the top of the sales charts during its near-decade on sale.
+Looking to buy a used Ford Fiesta?
+You’re not alone, it’s a popular used car for a reason.
+The Ford Fiesta was a real favourite of UK car buyers and no version has been more well-received than the 2008-2017 model – called the Mk7.
+It quickly cemented itself on the bestseller list soon after launch and barely relinquished its grip at the top of the sales charts during its near-decade on sale.
 This means there’s an enormous number of models to choose from on the used car market at any one time.

-It sold so well, because it was perfect in so many ways.
+It sold so well, because it was the perfect small car in so many ways.
 It looked fantastic – still does to this day, in fact – and the interior was much fresher than its plain predecessor.
-The Fiesta also drove in a way guaranteed to put a smile on your face: and that’s why it’s our Best Used Car in the Parkers New Car Awards 2024.
+The Fiesta also drove in a way guaranteed to put a smile on your face: and that’s why it’s a multiple time winner of our Best Used Car trophy.

 Ford Fiesta Mk7 known faults and common problems

 Door seals giving up the ghost is a surprisingly common issue with Fords of this era.
-A quick way to check they’re past their best is to feel in the front and rear footwells for signs of dampness – or, if it’s been left untreated, mould.
+A quick way to check they’re past their best is to feel the carpet in the front and rear footwells for signs of dampness – or worst case scenario, mould.
 You might even see the black door seals hanging loose from the doors themselves when you open them.
 Five-door cars have more door seals and more risk of leaks; later post-facelift models should be better here than earlier cars.

 Clutch wear is not unknown in Fiestas.
 It is a car driven largely in town, and is a favourite for those learning to drive.
 It’s always worth making the usual checks for clutch wear – a heavy pedal is a no-no, as is one that feels lethargic or gritty in operation.
 You can also try putting it in second or third gear at low revs and flooring the accelerator pedal – any signs of clutch wear will show up in revs that rise out of sync with the acceleration of the car.